hanwenzhang123/fullstack-note/03-note/README.md

 .substring() - extracts characters between "start" and "end", not including "end" - `substring(indexStart, indexEnd)` .includes() - case sensitive, returns true if a string contains a specified string, otherwise false.
 .startsWith() - returns true if a string begins with a specified string, otherwise false.
+.charAt() - eturns the character at a specified index in a string.
 .trim() - removes whitespace from both sides of a string. string.length - The length property returns the length of a string.
 ```